JordanYamada/reading-notes/Class2.md

 > 2. Syntax highlighting
 > 3. A nice variety of themes (to reduce eye strain and fatigue)
 > 4. The ability to choose from a healthy selection of extensions available when you need them
-- Code completion offers possible possible code sugguestions as you type, saving you time and preventing possible errors.
+- Code completion offers possible possible code suggestions as you type, saving you time and preventing possible errors.
 - Syntax highlighting colorizes your text based on what its data property is.
 This allow the code to be easier to read.